graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2024-05/papers/2024-05-31-schedule-free-optimizers.md

 1. Learning rate schedules
 2. Weight averaging for evaluation.

-Here the authors propose a principled approach to adapt commonly used optimisers to avoid the need for either of these hacks with no overhead.
+Here the authors propose a principled approach that replaces estimates of first-order gradient moments with an averaged parameter state to adapt commonly used optimisers to avoid the need for either of these hacks with no overhead.

 <img src="{{ page.image_dir | append: 'FIG-Polyak-vs-Primal.png' | relative_url }}" alt="Schedule-free optimizers combine Polyak (divergent) and Primal (slow) averaging to improve on scheduled optimizers">